 - Application Deadline: October 12, 2018

-- Course Level: Scholarships are available to students who have excelled in, or contributed to the sports or arts scene at the national level or higher.
+- Course Level: The studentships are available to students who have excelled in, or contributed to the sports or arts scene at the national level or higher.

-- Study Subject: The Scholarship is open to doing Research in the application of evolutionary game theory
+- Study Subject: The grant is open to doing Research in the application of evolutionary game theory

-- Nationality: The scholarship is available to Australia & International students.
+- Nationality: The grant is available to Australia & International students.

 - Number of Scholarships: Not specified